KlasSundberg/python_puzzles/README.md

 # python_puzzles
-A place for code puzzles, in python
+A place for code puzzles, in python.

+May or may not be used. :p

+/Klas Sundberg